typo3-on-aws/aws-cloudfront-manager/Documentation/Configuration/README.md

 ## Grant Backend Users Access

-You can use TYPO3's backend user and user group configuration to grant any backend user access to the Amazon CloudFront Manager backend module.
+You can use TYPO3's backend user and user group configuration to grant any backend user access to the AWS CloudFront Manager backend module.

 System maintainers (administrator) have full access to all backend modules and functions anyway.
 No configuration is required to allow system maintainers clear the cache of a CloudFront distribution or access its details.